learn-co-curriculum/active-record-associations-bookend/README.md

-# Active Record Associations in Conclusion
+# Active Record Associations Conclusion

 In this module, we've discussed the advantages of using Active Record and using association macros.
 Active Record automates the ORM setup significantly in a